Victorletzelter/timeMCL/README.md

           └── tensorboard # Folder that contains tensorboard event files.
 ```

-### Inference and evaluation
+### 🔄 Inference and evaluation

-#### Trained models checkpoints path extraction
+#### 📥 Trained models checkpoints path extraction

 If you performed the training above, the checkpoints should be stored in `tsExperiments/logs`.
-In case you just want to launch evaluation with our models, we provide a Google Drive link with a folder containing our trained models, that should be placed in `tsExperiments/logs`.
+In case you just want to launch evaluation with our models, the later can be downloaded with `python tsExperiments/download_ckpts.py`.

 The general command to evaluate a model with a given checkpoint path, the command takes this form (except for tactis2):